2025 applications are open!

 Jill is a Marketing Officer for Internet and Mobile communications at Amica Mutual Insurance Company.
 She is valued member of the GSS leadership team.
 She is an accomplished, results-driven insurance technology leader with demonstrated success in the design and delivery of systems for use by internal staff, and external facing web and mobile applications for customers.
 She has expertise in driving organizational change and technology innovation along with her track record of implementations that improve performance, decrease operational expenses and promote corporate growth.
 She has a proven ability to lead and motivate teams, with a focus on maximizing productivity.

 Norm is a retired US Army Green beret who began his 30-year military career serving in Vietnam with the US Marines.
 Norm is a Wounded Warrior (twice) himself.
 Norm is a Past Commodore of the Newport Yacht Club in Rhode Island, a key sponsor of the Gold Star Sailing on multiple levels.
-He is a member of the Royal Western Yacht Club of England and the Royal Ocean Racing Club.
-Norm has race several times in the Bermuda One/Two.
+He is a member of the New York Yacht Club, the Royal Western Yacht Club of England and the Royal Ocean Racing Club.
+Norm has raced several times in the Bermuda One/Two.
 He is on the organizing committee for both the single and double handed transatlantic sailboat race (Ostar and Two Star).
-When Norm isn’t sailing he is a volunteer varsity football coach with a local high school here in RI.
+When Norm isn’t sailing, he is a volunteer varsity football coach with a local high school here in RI.
 He is also a retired Civil Engineer.

 Powered by GoDaddy